zekaryas1/notes/docs/Frameworks/Spring boot/Microservice with Spring boot.md

 #### More Info

-- integrating with actuator?
+- Integrating with actuator?
 	- If you are using Spring Boot Actuator, Resilience4j automatically integrates with it.
 		- http://localhost:8080/actuator/metrics/resilience4j.circuitbreaker.calls
-- working with micrometer
+- Working with micrometer
-	- you can bind resilience4j modules to micrometer to provide metrics.
+	- You can bind resilience4j modules to micrometer to provide metrics.
 	- [Resilience4j + Micrometer](https://resilience4j.readme.io/docs/micrometer)
-- working with feign client?
+- Working with feign client?
-	- `resilience4j-feign` makes it easy to incorporate "fault tolerance" patterns into the feign framework, such as the CircuitBreaker and RateLimiter.
+	- `Resilience4j-feign` makes it easy to incorporate "fault tolerance" patterns into the feign framework, such as the CircuitBreaker and RateLimiter.
 	- [Resilience4j + Feign](https://resilience4j.readme.io/docs/feign)
-- testing your new fault tolerance configurations
+- Testing your new fault tolerance configurations
-	- use `Apache Jmeter` java tool or any other performance measurement tools
+	- Use `Apache Jmeter` java tool or any other performance measurement tools

 ### Securing Microservice